JuggleStruggle/DaylightChangerStruggle/README.md

-# Note
-This version uses v0.0.0's release code since for me it was easier to change incompatible code rather than to use the newly updated ones from v0.1.0!
-That version is in development! (as of 2022-08-15)

 # DaylightChangerStruggle
 A fully-clientsided mod which changes the daylight cycle without the need of fiddling around commands.
 (Unless if your goal is to do that.)